-It has been a long time since I have written anything about Naruto.
-I already made a short list of anime like Naruto but hey, it has been a few years since then and there are many new & omitted anime that have not been added to that list, so I figured… why not make a new, updated list of anime like Naruto?
+I know that I have already made a list of anime similar to Naruto but hey, it has been a few years since then and there are many new & omitted anime that have not been added to that list, so I figured… why not make a new, updated list of anime like Naruto?
+Also, it has been a long time since I have written anything about Naruto.

 After all, Naruto is part of the holy shounen trinity along with One Piece & Bleach, which means that it’s extremely popular and also epic at the same time and that means only one thing—it deserves more love!